fractal-platform/fractal/docs/guides/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can check your stake in two ways:

+* Find account details in the website: http://testnet.fractalblock.com:8081.

 * Use gtool command line.
 Run these commands in terminal:

 .. code-block:: console